 Some pets become “dysphoric” after anesthesia.
 Dysphoria is a state of restlessness or a feeling of ill at ease.
 Many animals will whine after anesthesia secondary to this.
 Animals that are whining after a painful procedure, I assume they are painful instead of assuming they are dysphoric and start with trying pain medications.
 If you are concerned, please contact us at 541-585-3739 or if Riverside Animal Hospital is closed, contact the Animal Emergency Center at 541-385-9110.

 Currently, we do not see much in the way of heartworm disease in Central Oregon, unless the pet has a history of travel.
-The disease is transmitted by mosquitos, and while completing its stage in the mosquito, the larvae are very suspectible to cold temperatures.
-If you travel with your pet to warmer or wetter regions, you should consider a heartworm preventative.
+The disease is transmitted by mosquitos, and while completing its stage in the mosquito, the larvae are very susceptible to cold temperatures.
+If you travel with your pet to warmer or wetter regions, you should give your pet heartworm preventative.
 Known high-risk areas close to us include southern Oregon and northern California.
-The Willamette Valley does have cases.
+The Willamette Valley also has cases.
 As this disease is very temperature-dependent, warmer summers could mean significantly increased transmission rates throughout the state.
-So while historically central Oregon has enjoyed minimal risk, this may change!
+So while historically central Oregon has enjoyed minimal risk, this is likely to change!
+Please consider putting your pet on heart worm preventative during the summer months.

 These medications are processed by the liver and excreted by the kidneys.
 If either organ is not functioning well , your pet could become extremely ill or develop life-threatening disease.
 In rare instances, these medications can result in liver disease.
 Blood work is the only way we can gauge how well your pet is tolerating these medications.